 Beta Hydroxy Acids, on the other hand, are oil-soluble.
-While AHAs work on the superficial layer of the skin, BHAs can get deeper into the skin and unclog pores, regulate sebum production and give deeper exfoliation from the inside.
+While AHAs work on the superficial layer of the skin, BHAs cut through the oil to get deeper into the skin and unclog pores, regulate sebum production and give deeper exfoliation from the inside.

 How Do You Know Which Acid To Choose?

 AHAs are more often used to even out mild pigmentation like mild sun damage and age spots, chloasma (melasma) and post-acne scarring.
 Besides that, they can even out uneven skin tone that’s not necessarily a matter of hyperpigmentation and reduce visible fine lines and surface wrinkles.